About Silversmiths Garrard & Co

 PRINCESS OF WALES GARRARD SAPPHIRE & DIAMOND CLUSTER RING

-In more recent history the Prince of Wales presented Lady Diana Spencer with a Garrard creation.
-This now iconic sapphire and diamond cluster ring became the engagement ring Prince William chose for his bride to be, Catherine Middleton.
-Prince William stated that wished his mother to be involved in the ceremony.
+In more recent history the HRH Prince of Wales presented Lady Diana Spencer with a Garrard creation.
+This now iconic sapphire and diamond cluster ring became the engagement ring HRH Prince William chose for his bride to be, Catherine Middleton.
+HRH Prince William stated that wished his mother to be involved in the ceremony.
 The classic combination of a Ceylon sapphire surrounded by 14 solitaire diamonds will always be a reminder of the late Princess of Wales.

 Splendid Garrard & Co. creations continued to be crafted throughout the 20th century.